EricTGoto/Odin_Project/Full Stack Javascript/Intermediate HTML and CSS/Grid/css_grid.md

 Can shorthand even further by using grid-area.
 Grid-area can also be used to create a visual layout of the grid in words.

+<b>fr</b>

+fr (fractional units) can be used to make dynamic grid tracks. distributes remaining space in grid.

+<b>Dynamic min and max sizes</b>

+minmax(): takes two arguments: min size grid track can be, max size grid track can be

+clamp(): takes three arguments: min, ideal, max

+auto-fit() and auto-fill(): return largest positive integer without overflowing grid, often incorporated with minmax()

+auto-fit() will keep grid items at their max size when grid is expanded while auto-fill() will snap items to their min size once space becomes available